devspace-sh/devspace/examples/quickstart/README.md

-# Quickstart kubectl example
+# Quickstart example

-This example shows you how to develop a small node express application with devspace and devspace-cloud using kubectl as deployment method instead of helm.
+This example shows you how to develop a small node express application with devspace.

 # Step 0: Prerequisites

 In order to use this example, make sure you have docker installed and a docker registry where you can push to (hub.docker.com, gcr.io etc.).
 Make sure you are logged in to the registry via `docker login`.

 Exchange the image name in `.devspace/config.yaml` under `images.default.name` with the image name you want to use.
-Do the same thing in `kube/deployment.yaml` under `spec.template.spec.image`.
-Do **not** add a tag to those image names, because this will be done at runtime automatically.
+Do **not** add a tag to this image name, because this will be done at runtime automatically.

 ## Optional: Use self hosted cluster (minikube, GKS etc.) instead of devspace-cloud

-If you want to use your own cluster instead of the devspace-cloud as deployment target, make sure `kubectl` is configured correctly to access your cluster.
+By default, this example will deploy to the devspace-cloud, a free managed kubernetes cluster.
+If you want to use your own cluster instead of the devspace-cloud as deployment target, make sure `kubectl` is configured correctly to access resources on the cluster.
 Then just erase the `cluster` section in the `.devspace/config.yaml` and devspace will use your current `kubectl` context as deployment target.

 # Step 1: Start the devspace